jjgorton/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    -

 - [ ] Describe Middleware?

+    - Almost all of Express is middleware.
+Middleware is simply a function that have access to the req and res objects and the next() function.
+Three types of middleware are built-in (included with Express), 3rd party (built by someone else), and custom(built by the developer).

 - [ ] Describe a Resource?

+    -Resources are the Database and or helper functions that are used to build CRUD operations and allow devolpers use the API.

 - [ ] What can the API return to help clients know if a request was successful?

+    -Status Messages

 - [ ] How can we partition our application into sub-applications?

+    - Server Side Routing

 ## Project Setup